jeromeetienne/AR.js/README.md

 # Standing on the Shoulders of Giants

 So we shown it is now possible to do 60fps web-based augmented reality on a phone.
-This is great for sure but how did we get here ? *By standing on the shoulders of giants!**
+This is great for sure but how did we get here ? **By standing on the shoulders of giants!**
-It is thanks to the hard work from others, that we can today reach those mythic 60fps AR.
+It is thanks to the hard work from others, that we can today reach this mythic 60fps AR.
 So i would like to thanks :

 - **three.js** for being a great library to do 3d on the web.
 - **artoolkit!** years of development and experiences on doing augmented reality
-- **emscripten and asm.js*! thus we could compile artoolkit c into javascript
+- **emscripten and asm.js**! thus we could compile artoolkit c into javascript
 - **chromium**! thanks for being so fast!

 Only thanks to all of them, i could do my part : Optimizing performance from 5fps on high-end